These twelve sustainable home books cover everything from building an eco-house to living a simpler, more intentional home life.

 And that’s why I wanted to create a guide featuring twelve books that will walk you through the entire sustainable home process.
 From building – or renovating – to furnishing, decorating and living within a green home, the books on this list cover sustainability from A to Z.

 I’m also super excited to partner with Booksio on this post, because they’re a company that keeps a whole host of great causes close to their heart – including the environment.
 Booksio is different from other online booksellers because ten percent of every sale they make goes to a charitable organization.
+(Note: Unfortunately Booksio is no longer in business.
+However, with the help of booklovers and treehuggers they were able to raise funds for many different charities and I am proud to have played a small part in that!)

 Let’s get reading!